In Clearbrook Treatment Centers Pennsylvania, Family Resources, Personal Resources, Prescription Drug Abuse

-Antidepressants are prescription drugs that are used to treat symptoms of mental health disorders like depression, social anxiety disorder, anxiety disorders, seasonal affective disorder, dysthymia, and more.
+January 11, 2022Antidepressants are prescription drugs that are used to treat symptoms of mental health disorders like depression, social anxiety disorder, anxiety disorders, seasonal affective disorder, dysthymia, and more.
 They’re designed to regulate or correct a chemical imbalance in the brain that is believed to be responsible for changes in mood and behavior.
 As with other medications, it’s important to take antidepressants as prescribed, as too low of a dose can be ineffective, and too high of a dose can be dangerous.
-If you’re taking medication for depression or anxiety, below are some signs your antidepressant dose is too high.
+If you’re taking medication for depression or anxiety and worried whether they’re working appropriately, the experts at our Clearbrook Pennsylvania rehab share common signs your antidepressant is too strong.

-5 Signs Your Antidepressant Dose Is Too High
+Common Signs Your Antidepressant Is Too Strong

-Antidepressants can be game-changers for people with depression or anxiety.
+Antidepressants can be game-changers for some people with depression or anxiety.
 These medications have helped numerous people achieve remission from their disorders, allowing them to live happy and full lives that aren’t controlled by mental illness.

 However, as with any medication, taking too much antidepressant medication can be dangerous and even negate its pros.
 If you’re taking medication for depression or anxiety, below are some tips on how to know if your antidepressant dose is too high.